 2 : Will a stairlift fit my narrow stairs?

-There is a stair lift to fit every stairs no matter how big or small, wide or narrow.
+There is a stair lift design to fit every stairs no matter how big or small, wide or narrow.
 There are basically two types, namely straight and curved stairlifts.
 If you have a single flight of stairs, you need a straight stairlift.
 If you have a bend or turn, you’ll need a curved stairlift.

+Modern stairlifts are not fitted to your walls.
 The track that a stairlift uses is bolted down to the steps of your stairs, not to your wall.
 The track is fixed to the stair treads every two or three steps so that when the stairlift is moving along the track, all the weight is sent downwards onto your stairs.

-5 : If something is left on the stairs, the stairlift will crash into it
+5 : If something is left on the stairs, will the stairlift crash into it?

+There is a Mobility Aids Grant of €6000 available to offset the price of a stairlift, to those who are eligible.
+Contact our office on (021) 432 0052 for further information.
 The price of a stairlift depends on 3 things.
 Firstly, the quality of stairlift chosen, secondly the options needed by the customer and thirdly the shape of your stairs.
-As a guide, straight stairlifts range in price from €1,500 to €2,500.
-Curved stairlifts range in price from €5,000 to €6,500.
+As a guide, straight stairlifts range in price from €1,500 to €2,500 ex VAT.
+Curved stairlifts range in price from €5,000 to €6,500 ex VAT.
 When compared to the cost of refurbishing your home to make it level access, it is not that expensive.
 Also compared to the costs involved when someone falls down the stairs and gets injured, it is not that expensive.
-There is also a variety of grants available.

 Fitting a stairlift is very easy and straight forward.
 Straight stairlifts can be fitted in half a day while curved stairlifts take up to one day.
 There is very little mess and inconvenience to the customer.
 In general, the thoughts of the job are the worst.